YusufEmirCosar/LAR/README.md

 the same geographic position instead of mixing spherical sampling with flat rendering coordinates.

-Ocean and sea posts are classified by the compact Natural Earth-derived mask.
-Their negative DTED values remain bathymetric depth for a logarithmic shallow-blue to deep-navy ramp, while their rendered geometry is held at mean sea level.
-Land polygons, rather than elevation sign alone, keep depressions such as the Dead Sea from being colored as ocean.
-The existing mask is sampled by geographic position for DT1/DT2 terrain, so coastline classification remains limited by its DTED0-aligned resolution even when elevations are more detailed.
+Ocean and sea posts are classified from the same compiled Natural Earth-derived vector land index used by Mercator and Sphere.
+Plane rasterizes nearby indexed triangles into an adaptive local mask, so classification is independent of DTED level.
+Negative water values remain bathymetric depth for a logarithmic shallow-blue to deep-navy ramp while their rendered geometry stays at mean sea level.
+Polygon classification, rather than elevation sign, keeps terrestrial depressions such as the Dead Sea on the land pass.

 For absolute vertical alignment, mapped `Plane.location[2]` must use metres above a mean-sea-level datum compatible with the DTED files.
 If aircraft